ari ezra waldman

 Privacy, Practice, and Performance, 110 CALIFORNIA LAW REVIEW 1221 (2022)

-Governing Algorithmic Decisions: The Role of Decision Importance and Governance on Perceived Legitimacy,
+Governing Algorithmic Decisions: The Role of Decision Importance and Governance on Perceived Legitimacy, BIG DATA & SOCIETY (2022) (peer reviewed) (with Kirsten Martin)

 Are Algorithmic Decisions Legitimate?
-The Effect of Process and Outcomes on Perceptions of Legitimacy of AI Decisions,
+The Effect of Process and Outcomes on Perceptions of Legitimacy of AI Decisions, JOURNAL OF BUSINESS ETHICS (2022) (peer reviewed) (with Kirsten Martin)

 Social Norms and the Fourth Amendment, 120 MICHIGAN LAW REVIEW 265 (2021) (w/ Matt Tokson)